PoCInnovation/Pool2024/software/day05/Svelte/README.md

 **Day purposes**

-✔ Create your own User Interface (UI) with Svelte and Flowbite Svelte.
+✔ Create your own User Interface (UI) with Svelte and Flowbite Svelte ✨

-✔ Structure your UI.
+✔ Structure your UI 🚧

-✔ Test your UI.

-✔ Make your UI responsive.
+✔ Test your UI 🧑‍💻

 ## Introduction